 Many thanks to the Colorado Chapter of The Wildlife Society for hosting the CMPS Annual Meeting “on the mountain” August 8-11 in Steamboat Springs, CO.
 We appreciate the efforts of the planning committee, and the generosity of the meeting sponsors and those who donated items to the fundraising auction.
 Over 100 wildlife professionals and students attended the meeting to enjoy two workshops, a diversity of presentations and posters, several outstanding field trips, the CMPS Annual Business Meeting luncheon, and some lively social events.

-Thanks to the Kansas Chapter of The Wildlife Society and Kansas State University for co-hosting the CMPS annual meeting Aug 10-13 in Manhattan, KS.
+Thanks to the Kansas Chapter of The Wildlife Society and Kansas State University for co-hosting the CMPS Annual Meeting August 10-13 in Manhattan, KS.
 The meeting was a big success!
-There were 99 registrants that enjoyed two days of paper and poster sessions, a day of workshops on R and FRAGSTATS, three evening socials, and field trips to notable, local tallgrass prairie landscapes.
+There were 99 registrants who enjoyed two days of paper and poster sessions; a day of workshops on R and FRAGSTATS; three evening socials; and field trips to notable, local tallgrass prairie landscapes.

 Proceedings from CMPS Annual Meetings